 It should come as no surprise that the symptom that migraines are infamous for is a severe, throbbing headache.
 The headache of a migraine episode can be debilitating.
-It causes a throbbing or pulsating pain, usually on one side of the head, and is often accompanied by a host of other symptoms.
+It causes a throbbing or pulsating pain, usually on one side of the head.
+In addition, it includes a host of other symptoms.
 A migraine is actually a neurological event of which a headache is only one feature.
-What non-migraine sufferers may not be aware of is the laundry list of other signs and symptoms of a migraine episode.
+What non-migraineurs may not be aware of is the list of other symptoms of a migraine episode.

-Everyone experiences a migraine episode a little differently and may not have all of these symptoms during an episode.
+Everyone experiences an episode a little differently and may not have all of these symptoms during an episode.
 Even from one attack to the next, a migraine may present differently for the same person.

 What is Causing my Migraines?